-It may be beneficial for you to take steps now to avoid your estate passing through Probate Court at your death.
+It may be beneficial for you to take steps now to reduce the number of assets that must pass through Probate Court at your death.
 The associated attorney and executor fees for administering a Probate estate can be considerable.
 These fees can be based on a percentage of the assets in the estate, or they may be based on the lawyer’s time and expertise required.
-Many people think that the cost of Probate Court proceedings themselves are very high, but actually, this cost is only a small fixed sum: $225 in Hamilton County, Ohio.
+Many people think that the cost of Probate Court proceedings themselves are very high, but actually, this cost is only a fixed sum: usually $250 in Hamilton County, Ohio.

 Methods of Probate Avoidance

-In order to determine the most advantageous estate planning tools for your unique situation, it is always best to consult with an attorney, particularly one well-versed in tax matters.
-At Niehaus Law Office, LLC, we will assist you in making the most beneficial estate planning decisions to ensure you will be provided for, and that maximum assets will pass to your heirs.
-Our knowledge of estate planning vehicles and tax law allow us to expertly advise you in all estate planning matters.
+In order to determine the most advantageous estate planning tools for your unique situation, it is always best to consult with an estate planning attorney, particularly one familiar with the tax consequences of various planning strategies.
+At Niehaus Law Office, LLC, we can assist you in making the most beneficial estate planning decisions to help protect your assets during your lifetime and reduce taxes, expenses, and difficulty for your heirs.